 - With the help of other women, host a monthly tea party for young girls in your community

 - Organize a hot dog roast in your back yard for children’s friends

 Try to set a goal for yourself each month.
 Schedule in when and how you will begin sharing your home with others!

 GET CREATIVE AND MAKE IT WORK FOR YOU

-The important thing is to get creative, to make hospitality work for you.
+The key is to evaluate yourself, your situation and family, then choose a pattern that is sustainable.
+It doesn’t have to be complicated.
+Make the practice of hospitality work for you.
 Start small.
 And remember: if you want friends, you must yourself be friendly.

-This series has helped set us up for success when it comes to personal life and household management habits.
-Now, it is time to open your home to others.
+This series has set us up for success when it comes to personal life and household management habits.
+Now, it is time to open your home (and life) to others.
 How will you begin the practice of hospitality today?